FREE SHIPPING on orders of $85 or more

 Where did the English Keil family come from?
 What is the English Keil family crest and coat of arms?
 When did the Keil family first arrive in the United States?
 Where did the various branches of the family go?
 What is the Keil family history?The ancient roots of the Keil family name are in the Anglo-Saxon culture.
-The name Keil comes from when the family lived in the settlement of Keele in Staffordshire, or in East Keal or West Keal in Lincolnshire.
+The name Keil comes from when the family lived in Keele, a village and civil parish in northern Staffordshire, or in East Keal or West Keal in Lincolnshire.
 The surname Keil belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Keil has appeared include Keele, Keel, Keal, Keale and others.

 This web page shows only a small excerpt of our Keil research.
-Another 232 words(17 lines of text) are included under the topic Early Keil History in all our PDF Extended History products.
+Another 93 words(7 lines of text) covering the years 1562, 1671, 1721, 1673 and 1719 are included under the topic Early Keil History in all our PDF Extended History products.

 At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
 Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Keil arrived in North America very early: